raul23/equifax-data-breach/README.rst

   **TODO:** gather evidence from other governmental sources if they are found

-1. Multiple China-based IP addresses were allegedly accessed during the intrusion of Equifax's network by the conspirators:
+1. Multiple China-based IP addresses were allegedly accessed during the intrusion of Equifax's networks by the conspirators:

    - The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two **China-based IP addresses** that